Ballet, Jazz/Contemporary, Hip-Hop, Leaps & Turns, Musical Theatre

 Soon after her first teaching engagement, Julie opened her first studio The Paige Conservatory of Performing Arts in Massachusetts.
 After several successful years with this studio, Julie’s love for teaching continued to grow, but her soul was missing a more creatively artistic community where she could, not only take her teaching to greater heights, but where she could consistently grow as a dancer, educator, and person.
 In 2016, Julie made the decision to move back to Los Angeles and create Inspire Dance Studio.
 She also went back to school to become certified as an ICF (International Coaching Federation) Life Coach.

 TODAY, Julie is sooo thrilled to be back in sunny Los Angeles once again.
 She is both the owner (and teacher) at Inspire Dance Studio and an ICF Certified International Life Coach at www.mostinspiredlife.com.
 She feels so incredibly blessed to be living in a place that inspires her; to have a job that she loves; and to be working with such an elite faculty whom she completely respects and admires.
-She is beyond excited to welcome students and families into the INSPIRE Dance Studio family for their premiere year!
+She is beyond excited to welcome students and families into the INSPIRE Dance Studio family!